 Football cards may never achieve the same status in popular culture as their baseball counterparts, but collectors know the real score.

-Namely, football cards have been around for generations, and they tell the history of the game in a way you won’t find anywhere else.
+Namely, gridiron cards have been around for generations, and they tell the history of the game in a way you won’t find anywhere else.

 And the richness and depth of football cards issued over the decades make them both infinitely intriguing and challenging/frustrating at the same time.

 Because, no matter how long you’re in this game, and no matter how hard you try, it’s unlikely you’ll ever see everything there is to see — let alone own a copy of every football card.

 But that just means you can dig into the hobby safe in the knowledge that you can keep at it for a lifetime without running out of options.

 Here at Wax Pack Gods, you’ll find dozens (maybe hundreds!) of posts about individual cards and sets, and about cards of individual players.

 But this guide is intended to serve as your entry point into the wonderful world of football cards, with sections for all sorts of related topics: history of the cards, football card values, buying and selling cards, and many others.

 As such, you’ll find links to our other football card articles, but also new material and links to the best FB conent all across the web.